thekhyatigandhi/SVG-Logo-Maker/README.md

 Open your terminal and navigate to the project folder by using the cd command.
 For example, if your project folder is named "SVG-LOGO-MAKER", you can type: cd SVG-LOGO-MAKER </br>
 In the terminal, type "npm install" and "npm install --save-dev jest" to install dependencies to install Jest as a devDependency respectively. </br>
-In the terminal, type "npm start" </br>
+In the terminal, type "node index.js" </br>
 After invoking the application, you will be prompted with a series of questions.
 These questions will ask you to choose the shape, shape color, text (up to 3 characters), and text color for your logo. </br>
 Make sure to enter valid color keywords or hexadecimal numbers when prompted for shape and text colors.
 If an invalid input is provided, you will be prompted to try again.</br>
 Similarly, if your text contains more than 3 characters, you will be prompted to try again and enter a valid text. </br>